IRNAS/irnas-east-software/README.md

 ### Running unit tests

+To run unit tests:

 ```bash
 make test
 ```

+### Known issues

 #### Editable install does not work

 If `make install` (more exactly `pip install -e .`) ever misbehaves, it is probably due to this: https://github.com/pypa/pip/issues/7953.

-Run below command once and then again `make install`, this fixed it last time:
+Run the below command once and then again `make install`, this fixed it last
+time:

 ```bash
 python3 -m pip install --prefix=$(python3 -m site --user-base) -e .